-A rent review clause can turn on a single word or phrase and the implications of this can be significant in terms of a tenant’s long term liability, or a landlord’s return.
+A rent review clause can turn on a single word or phrase and the implications of this can be significant in terms of a occupier’s long-term liability, or a owner’s return.

 To embark upon a lease renewal or a rent review without professional advice or a familiarity of valuation conventions and knowledge of the relevant property sectors is invariably a false economy.

-Many lease renewals are governed by the Landlord & Tenant Act 1954 which provides the framework within which the renewal is initiated, negotiated and (if necessary) determined by Court.
+Many lease renewals are governed by the Owner & Occupier Act 1954 which provides the framework within which the renewal is initiated, negotiated and (if necessary) determined by Court.
 A crucial part of this process is the service of the appropriate notice at the correct time, from which any subsequent action and timetable flows.

-Failure to comply with time limits imposed by the Act can, severely prejudice one’s negotiating position and at worst, result in a tenant having to vacate the premises when they may not wish to.
+Failure to comply with time limits imposed by the Act can, severely prejudice one’s negotiating position.

 Unlike Rent Reviews where the valuation date is fixed by the lease, the date of valuation on a lease renewal floats.
-Tactical awareness therefore and an appreciation of direction of the property market and economy is essential to ensure that a landlord or tenant’s interests are most effectively protected or prompted.
+Tactical awareness and an appreciation of direction of the property market and economy is essential to ensure that a owner’s interests are most effectively protected or prompted.

-Local market conditions can reach a point where the interests of landlords and tenants converge to a point where the re-gearing of leases can provide a substantial mutual advantage – ‘win-win’.
+Local market conditions can reach a point where the interests of owners and occupiers converge to a point where the re-gearing of leases can provide a substantial mutual advantage – ‘win-win’.

-A lease extension could for example benefit a tenant by extending continuity of occupation and benefit a landlord by improving investment value.
+A lease extension could, for example, benefit an occupier by extending continuity of occupation and benefit an owner by improving investment value.